remon/pythonCodes/README.md

 ## Getting Started

-The project is divided into categories , each category contains subcategories and examples for it in three different languages (English , Arabic and French).
+The project is divided into various categories and each category contains subcategories and examples for it in three different languages (English , Arabic and French).